 The short length of the high school summer program is ideal for students interested in politics who cannot commit to a full summer program.
 In addition, it is an excellent option for high school students looking for a fully-funded opportunity.
 Alumni cite the High School Student Congress as a definitive experience in their high school careers, encouraging many to pursue paths of leadership and service.
 Our alumni describe their experience best in their own words:

 “This week changed my life.
 I have a newfound passion for debate and policy that I never expected.
 I also made a wonderful group of close friends (and someday, colleagues) whom I love dearly and bonded with immediately.”

 “The other students taught me the most, because I have never been able to fully state my opinions before, and they allowed me to do so.
 They made me realize my opinions matter.”

-There is no cost to apply for or attend the High School Student Congress.
-The Henry Clay Center for Statesmanship covers all program-associated costs including the following: meals, accommodations, program activities and travel.
+There is NO cost to apply for or attend the High School Student Congress.
+The Henry Clay Center covers all program-associated costs.
+This includes meals, overnight accommodations, and other program related activities and materials.
 We believe that every student, regardless of background or circumstance, should have an equal opportunity to participate in our program.
-Thanks to our generous supporters and sponsors, we are able to provide full scholarships to all students.
+As a result, and thanks to our generous supporters and sponsors, we are able to provide full scholarships to all students during the program.

 In 2023, the Henry Clay Center will not be able to accommodate travel costs for participants.
 All participants are responsible for covering the cost of transportation to/from the program.
 The Center will connect out-of-state students with an outstanding travel agency in Lexington to assist students in booking flights to/from the program.
 While airfare is not included, the Center will cover the cost of transportation to/from the Lexington airport to the University of Kentucky’s campus.

 We’d love to talk to you about applying for the 2023 High School Student Congress!
 Feel free to contact Abby Didawick, Program Manager, at email@example.com with any questions.